minlanyu/cs145-site/README.md

 ### FAS version
 - Class and biweekly section participation is mandatory.
 - Programming projects: 70%
-  - You will be building an example data center network on your laptop with seven projects, which include topology, routing, load balancing, failure recovery, measurement, and congestion control.
+  - You will build data center networks and network protocols on your laptop, which include topology, routing, load balancing, failure recovery, measurement, and congestion control.
 - Homework: 10%
 - Midterm exam: 15%
 - In-class and Ed participation 5%